catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 Testing Region Failover
 =======================

-In order to test region failover we will log in to our primary server and issue the following commands:
+To test region failover, you will log in to your primary server and issue the following commands:

 .. code-block:: bash